Skip to menu Skip to content Skip to footer

 "Even though I hadn’t yet graduated, I had already developed the skills and the confidence to step up to a general management position.
 That was a pivotal moment for me."

-8. Get a board position
+8. Get your first board position

 For many ambitious professionals, an MBA is worth it because it’s a stepping stone to their first board position.
 The program helps them develop the new skills and networks to find opportunities to ‘give back’.